-Welcome to the quick (but complete) guide to crushing the most underrated part of a job interview: asking questions.
-In this post we’re going cover:
+Welcome to the quick (but complete) guide on questions to ask in your next job interview.
+In this post we're going cover:

 - Why asking questions is the most underrated (and underutilized) part of the interview